kylpo/notes/dev/Web-vs-Native/readme.md

 # Web vs Native

 Web is good for __infrequent__ things.
 E-commerce, directories, info, etc. Google, gmail, and even Facebook/Twitter make sense as native.

 ---

+web/sites are for Resources

+Works for ecommerce, documents, forums, etc.

+---